8 Beer Schools for an Education in Beer and Brewing

 From their mission statement: “The purpose of the Beer Judge Certification Program is to promote beer literacy and the appreciation of real beer, and to recognize beer tasting and evaluation skills.
 We certify and rank beer judges through an examination and monitoring process.”

-If the thought of judging beer competitions sounds appealing to you (it does to me), then you should consider taking the BJCP test.
+If the thought of judging beer competitions sounds appealing to you, then you should consider taking the BJCP test.

 We’ve all been at the bar and been served beer in a glass that looked like it came out of a swamp.
 Or had a waiter who tries to impress us with his beer knowledge but insists Fat Tire comes from Belgium.